-- 73. The RLBU and/or Joint Committee would be jointly setting the rates and charges for waste disposal at both landfills.
-43 The Specified Provisions would therefore interfere with the competitive determination of the price for disposing solid waste at landfills in the Nelson-Tasman region. - 74.
-The Commission also accepts the Councils' submission that the Councils currently compete with one another to provide solid waste disposal services at landfills in the Nelson-Tasman region.44 - 75.
+- 70. In our view, the proposed arrangement, which contains the Specified Provisions, amounts to an arrangement between competitors to fix the price of services in breach of section 27 via section 30 of the Act. - 71.
+The RLBU and/or Joint Committee would be jointly setting the rates and charges for waste disposal at both landfills.42 The Specified Provisions would therefore interfere with the competitive determination of the price for the disposing of solid waste at landfills in the Nelson-Tasman region. - 72.
+The Commission also accepts the Councils' submission that the Councils currently compete with one another to provide solid waste disposal services at landfills in the Nelson-Tasman region.43 - 73.
 In our view, the York Valley and Eves Valley landfills currently constrain each other's pricing.
-Council documents and third-party interview evidence45 indicate that the Eves Valley landfill and the York Valley landfill take each other into account when setting charges for landfill waste disposal. - 75.1 Several customers, including [] and Waste Management NZ Limited consider the two landfills to be in competition with each another.
-46 [], in particular, noted that it switched between the two landfills in the past when Eves Valley charged more than York Valley. - 75.2 The Applicants submitted that the proximity of the York Valley landfill to parts of the Tasman region means that commercial customers would be easily able to take waste from the Tasman District to the York Valley landfill if the relative pricing makes this more profitable.
-In addition, the NCC Solid Waste Asset Management Plan indicates the presence of price and quality competition between the two landfills:
+Council documents and third-party interview evidence44 indicate that the Eves Valley landfill and the York Valley landfill take each other into account when setting charges for landfill waste disposal. - 73.1 Several customers, including [] and Waste Management NZ Limited consider the two landfills to be in competition with each other.45 [], in particular, noted that it switched between the two landfills in the past when Eves Valley charged more than York Valley. - 73.2 The Applicants submitted that the proximity of the York Valley landfill to parts of the Tasman region means that commercial customers would be easily able to take waste from the Tasman District to the York Valley landfill if the relative pricing makes this more profitable.46 In addition, the NCC's Solid Waste Asset Management Plan indicates the presence of price and quality competition between the two landfills:

 The policy, services, facilities of one district can dramatically impact on demand for services in neighbouring districts.
-This is well demonstrated in the Nelson Tasman region, where policy and/or pricing changes have in the past affected the ability of both Councils to improve waste minimisation and improve waste management practices.
-48
+This is well demonstrated in the Nelson Tasman